Browser Relay Setup

 Route browser SDK events through your backend for credential isolation and origin validation.

 The browser relay lets your Browser SDK send events through your own backend instead of directly to the DebugBundle ingestion API.
-This keeps your project token on the server and adds origin validation.
+This keeps your project token on the server, adds origin validation, and gives server SDKs the same local-only and connected delivery behavior for browser-origin events.

 Why Use a Relay?